-An image taken at 0924 (9:24 AM) (Fig. 12B) shows that the card had been flattened and moved more onto the instrument panel.
-The position of the card at 1147 (11:47 AM) shows that it had moved again (Fig. 12C) although this time it likely shifted without human assistance.
+Before 0924 (9:24 AM) the card had been flattened and moved more onto the instrument panel (Figure 12B).
+The position of the card at 1147 (11:47 AM) shows that it had moved again (Figure 12C) although this time it likely shifted without human assistance.

-As of this writing, the origin of the card is unknown and who "Shelley" is (Fig. 13A).
-The bloodstain on the card (Fig. 13B) is a transfer, which likely occurred immediately after the shooting.
+As of this writing, the origin of the card is unknown and who "Shelley" is Figure 13A.
+The bloodstain on the card (Figure 13B) is a transfer, which likely occurred immediately after the shooting.
 The person who placed the card was contaminated with the victim's blood.
-Enough blood was associated with the transfer and was wet for there to be secondary transfer (Fig. 13B, at upper pair of white arrows).
-The poor focus of image Fig. 12A and the card's relative brightness makes the stain, likely present at this time, undetectable.
-The secondary bloodstain transfer to the instrument panel surface occurred when the card was in its second position (Fig. 12B).
+Enough blood was associated with the transfer and was wet for there to be secondary transfer (Figure 13B, at upper pair of white arrows).
+The poor focus of image (Figure 12A) and the card's relative brightness makes the stain, likely present at this time, undetectable.
+The secondary bloodstain transfer to the instrument panel surface occurred when the card was in its second position (Figure 12B).